an-dev/primer-tokenizer/README.md

 ## Notes, Technical decisions et all

-#### Choice of connector
+#### Choice of processor/connector
 The project is heavily influenced by Stripe, as it was used as main/default choice as a connector, but it opens to possibility of implementing other connectors.

+#### Data storage
+The project doesn't store any Customer/Card information, as it wasn't one of the explicit features requested by the task but this would be easily implementable.

+`customer 1 -> n card`

+`card 1 -> n tokens (single use)`

+In the above scenario a "returning" user/card details would no create a new card but return:
+- a non used token related to the card details inserted
+- a new token

 #### Enpoint Authorization/Authentication
 If this was a publicly exposed API some sort of Authorization would be needed for a potential developer (along with other safeguards like rate limiting etc...)